teespring/nightwing/README.md

 You will need to add the code below to your app.
 In a typical Rails app, this would go into an initializer.

+Please note that you must require your own librato-rack gem and supply it to Nightwing

 ```ruby
 # config/initializers/sidekiq.rb
 Sidekiq.configure_server do |config|